Psychedelic and Hallucinogen Addiction: Symptoms, Causes, Effects and Treatment

 Therapeutic Advantages: Many researchers echo Leary’s sentiments, indicating that psychedelics could be useful in treating a range of mental health conditions, from depression and PTSD to anxiety and addiction.
 Clinical trials have shown promising results, but more research is needed to establish standardized treatment protocols.

-The Risks of Psychedelic drugs: Incorrect dosages, lack of proper setting, and pre-existing mental health conditions can turn a potentially enlightening experience into a harmful one.
+The Risks of Psychedelic Drugs: Incorrect dosages, lack of proper setting, and pre-existing mental health conditions can turn a potentially enlightening experience into a harmful one.

 Share This Post